alexandrelord/NBS--refactored/README.md

 # Nature-Based-Solutions

 ## The App
-Nature-based Solutions (NbS) are widely promoted when formulating climate change adaptation and mitigation measures; due to the multiple environmental, social, and economic benefits they provide.
 The app showcases NbS for climate mitigation and adaptation in Colombia.
-Welcome to <a href="https://soluciones-naturaleza.herokuapp.com/" target="_blank">Colombia Sostenible</a>!

 ## Images
 #### Main Page